naiduyaswanthreddy/VerifAI/README.md

 ```

 ### 🎯 Conclusion
-VerfAI is a powerful, AI-driven misinformation detection platform that leverages NLP, deep learning, and external fact-checking sources to identify fake news and deepfake media.
+VerifAI is a powerful, AI-driven misinformation detection platform that leverages NLP, deep learning, and external fact-checking sources to identify fake news and deepfake media.
 By providing real-time, multilingual, and scalable solutions, VerfAI helps combat digital deception effectively.